servicetitan/Stl.Fusion/README.md

 This is what makes `Stl.Fusion` a great fit for real-time apps: it becomes the only abstraction such apps need, since anything else can be easily described as a state change.
 For example, if you build a chat app, you don't need to worry about delivering every message to every client anymore.
-What you want to have is an endpoint that allows to get your clients a replica of server-side computed that "stores" chat tail.
-Once a message gets posted to some channel, its chat tail gets invalidated, and the clients will automatically "pull" the updated tail.
+What you want to have is an API endpoint allowing chat clients to get a replica of server-side computed instance that "stores" chat tail.
+Once a message gets posted to some channel, its chat tail gets invalidated, and every client will automatically "pull" the updated tail.

 That's how Fusion-based Chat sample reacts to user interaction: